Sriracha Keto Guide: Capsaicin’s Fat Burning Power + Zero Carb Hot Sauces

 Three Mountains yellow and green sriracha sauces are lesser-known but delicious alternatives to red sriracha.
 Trader Joe’s also makes a version of green sriracha.

-All of these varieties of sriracha have zero calories and less than one gram of carbs per serving.
+All of these varieties of sriracha have zero calories and less than one gram of carbohydrates per serving.
 They’re slightly less spicy than red sriracha, so they’re a great alternative if you’re not a heat seeker.

 References